javierortegaa/maze-game/README.md

 ## How to Play

-- Use the arrow keys (or WASD) to move the player through the maze.
+- Use the arrow keys to move the player through the maze.
 - Navigate through the corridors, avoiding collisions with walls.
 - Reach the goal point to complete the maze and win the game.